kyma-project/kyma/tests/serverless-bench/README.md

   - name: "serverless"
 ```

-- Apply the functions you need to benchmark from the test [function fixtures](./fixtures/functions/).
-If you need to benchmark a new function runtime or configuration, you should create a similar function manifest with the same naming pattern.
+2. Apply the Functions you need to benchmark from the test the [Function fixtures](./fixtures/functions/).
+If you need to benchmark a new Function runtime or configuration, you must create a similar Function manifest with the same naming pattern.

 - Wait for the functions to be ready.
 - Apply the [local-test](./fixtures/local-test/) manifests.
 This will deploy the following resources: